-Welcome to the Master of Arts—Integrated Studies (MA-IS).
+Welcome to the Master of Arts—Interdisciplinary Studies (MA-IS).

 The most up-to-date information about the MA-IS program and courses will be posted on our Web site.

 The MA-IS office is your first contact for all program and course related issues.
 Should you have administrative questions (application forms, course registration procedures, fees, course availability, transfers, etc.), please contact the MA-IS Office.
 You may reach the MA-IS Office by phone at 1-800-788-9041, extension 6792 (toll free from anywhere in Canada and the United States); or by e-mail at firstname.lastname@example.org.

 Since the 1960s, boundaries among traditional disciplines such as Philosophy, History, Anthropology, Literature, Sociology, and Psychology have begun to overlap.
 Likewise, the rigid distinctions between the Arts and Natural Sciences have softened, and some common ground has emerged.
 During this time a process of specialization and recombination has generated new areas of inquiry: Women's Studies, Development Studies, Cultural Studies, Environmental Studies, Global Studies, Queer Studies, Labour Studies, Communications, and more.
 Now it is common to find academics and graduate students working on multidisciplinary and transdisciplinary research in both established areas and newer areas such as Refugee and Immigration Studies, Governance and Global Change, Aboriginal Studies, Canadian Studies, Sustainability, Gerontology, Post-colonialism, and Law and Society.